-- (1) Demanding gender justice as the basis for all future courses of action in the Roman Catholic Church is the guiding principle of the following observations.
 "There is neither Jew nor Greek, there is neither slave nor free person, there is not male and female; for you are all one in Christ Jesus" (Gal 3:28).
 These encouraging words of Paul guide the reflections that follow below.
 Divisions according to origin, status and gender are abolished in the community that confesses Jesus as Christ.
 A consequence of the common priesthood of each individual believer in Christ, founded in baptism, is the participation of all in the mission of the Church to proclaim the Gospel in the world.
-Because all are "one in Christ Jesus" the non-admission of women to ecclesiastical ordained ministry urgently requires a renewed theological and anthropological review in the light of the current signs of the times.
-Living out gender equality in the sense of God's instructions as handed down in the Bible in the changing cultural and social contexts shall form the basis for the future course of action in the Roman Catholic Church. - (2) This means in concrete terms that all who are baptised and confirmed, experience acknowledgement and appreciation of their charisms and of their spiritual vocation, which must not depend on their gender identity; they become active, according to their aptitude, their abilities and skills, in ministries and offices which serve the proclamation of the Gospel in our time. - (3) The institutional, official form of the Church is to be shaped at all times in such a way that She opens up a broad space for the message of God into which all people would like to enter.
+Because all are "one in Christ Jesus", there can be no hierarchy based solely on gender when it comes to taking on ministries and offices.
+Living out gender equality in the sense of God's instructions as handed down in the Bible in the changing cultural and social contexts can form the basis for the future course of action in the Roman Catholic Church.
+This then means in concrete terms that all who are baptised and confirmed, irrespective of their gender, experience acknowledgement and appreciation of their charisms and of their spiritual vocation; they become active, according to their aptitude, their abilities and their skills, in ministries and offices which serve the proclamation of the Gospel in our time.

+The institutional, official form of the Church is to be shaped at all times in such a way that She opens up a broad space for the message of God into which all people would like to enter.
 Every course of action which strengthens faithful trust, which substantiates the hope of Easter, which enables love to be experienced, and which serves to build up the Christian community, is to receive recognition.
-To be excluded as a woman\ from the official representation of Christ is scandalous.
-For many Christians, it obscures the message of the Gospel, the proclamation of which was entrusted to the female Easter witnesses.
-Put to constructive use, this has an energising impact and motivates people to act.
-It is in the sense of the proclamation of the Easter Gospel, to which Jesus Christ also called women from the beginning, to call for a new orientation: It is not participation by women in all the Church's ministries and offices that requires justification, but indeed the exclusion of women from the sacramental ministry.
+Many women today themselves consider it scandalous to be excluded, as they perceive it, from the official representation of Christ.
+Put to constructive use, this has an energising impact, and motivates people to act.
+A new orientation is called for in the sense of the proclamation of the Easter Gospel, to which Jesus Christ also called women from the beginning: It is not participation by women in all the Church's ministries and offices that requires justification, but indeed the exclusion of women from the sacramental ministry.
 The fundamental question is: What is the will of God with regard to the participation of women in the ministry of proclamation of the Gospel?
 Who can claim to be able to give an answer to this question for time immemorial, and on the basis of what criteria?